Helping Youth Rediscover Joy: Body Senses and Connection

 Indeed, joy is not an end in itself.
 Rather, it is an outcome of the meaningful factors in our lives.
 As such, joy points to what really matters and satisfies us.

-Throughout this two-part series, I will discuss five joy activators.
+Throughout this two-part series (you can read my second post here), I will discuss five joy activators.
 Each has the potential to nurture joy in youth.

 In this first post, I will focus on the first three joy activators.
-My goal is to help you understand how these activators can lead to—what Richard Boyatzis calls—a positive emotional attractor (or PEA).2 This refers to a positive psycho-physiological state that creates a cluster of positive effects on people’s bodies and minds.
+My goal is to help you understand how these activators can lead to, what Richard Boyatzis calls, a positive emotional attractor (or PEA).
+This refers to a positive psycho-physiological state that creates a cluster of positive effects on people’s bodies and minds.
 These activators will allow teens to reap the benefits of joy more easily in their lives.

 1. Reconnect youth with their body senses